 Navigating the Challenging Terrain of Parenting: A Journey Worth Taking – A Parenting Program for Military Families

 This study is a mindfulness-based parenting program designed specifically for military families.
 The program consists of six 90-minutes evidence-based sessions that are conducted with a primary trainer, 1-2 co-facilitators and the participants.
 The topics include: mindful parenting strategies, emotional regulation, positive discipline, positive parenting/attachment, and sleep.
 Participants are also provided with skills to develop strategies for each of the module topics.
 Each session contains elements of group troubleshooting and practice in-session.
 Additionally, practice at home is assigned at the end of each training session so that participants can continue to practice and implement these skills and strategies in their homes.
 Data is collected at pre and post intervention.
-We are currently recruiting for our next cohort of participants.
-The first session of the program is scheduled to begin 1/28 at 3:30 PM.
-Location details are forthcoming.
+We are currently recruiting participants.
+The workshop occurs on a rolling basis.
 Email us at email@example.com for more information.
-You can download our flyer here for additional details.
+You can download our brochure here for additional details.

 Developing Gold Medal Strategies for Strong Minds and Optimal Performance: A Resilience Program for First-Year College Student-Athletes